Jack Suwinski Player Props: Pirates vs. Cubs

 Jack Suwinski At The Plate

-- Suwinski leads Pittsburgh with 44 hits, batting .249 this season with 23 extra-base hits.
+- Suwinski leads Pittsburgh in total hits (44) this season while batting .233 with 23 extra-base hits.

-- In 22 games this season (39.3%), Suwinski has picked up an RBI, and in eight of those games (14.3%) he had more than one.
-He has also driven home three or more of his team's runs in three contests.
+- Suwinski has had an RBI in 22 games this year (36.1%), including eight multi-RBI outings (13.1%).
+He has also driven in three or more of his team's runs in three contests.

-- In 21 of 56 games this season, he has scored, and six of those games included multiple runs.
+- He has scored in 22 games this year (36.1%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.